 The Company is party to certain management contracts.
-As at the date of this report, these contracts contain minimum commitments of approximately \$1,960,000 and additional contingent payments of approximately \$5,000,000 upon the occurrence of a change of control.
-As well, the Company currently has 9,666,659 RSU's outstanding to directors, officers and employees of the Company of which 2,164,159 will vest in January 2022, 862,500 will vest in January 2023 and 6,640,000 will vest in August 2023.
-Upon a change of control, unvested RSU's would vest immediately.
-As a triggering effect for a change of control has not taken place, the contingent payments have not been reflected in these consolidated financial statements.
+As at the date of this report, these contracts contain minimum commitments of approximately \$2,100,000 and additional contingent payments of approximately \$5,000,000 upon the occurrence of a change of control.
+As well, the Company currently has 11,209,157 RSU's outstanding to directors, officers and employees of the Company which will vest as follows: